 - It's easy to make in minutes.

 🧾 Ingredients and substitutions

 - Tofu - for the base of your cheese.
-Firm or extra-firm water-packed tofu work the best.
+Firm tofu or extra-firm tofu (water-packed) works the best.

 - Nutritional Yeast - for a cheesy flavor.
 This is a yellow flaky powder that you can find at most health food stores or large supermarkets.
 Don't confuse it with brewer's yeast, you need to use nutritional yeast for a cheesy flavor.